stanford-cs248/draw-svg/README.md

 Now that you have implemented a few basic features of the SVG format, it is time to get creative and draw something!

-You can create an SVG file in popular design tools like Adobe Illustrator or Inkscape and export SVG files, or use a variety of editors online.
-Since an SVG file is just an XML file, you could even use a text editor or write a script to generate the text!
+You can create an SVG file in popular design tools like Adobe Illustrator or [Inkscape](https://inkscape.org/) and export SVG files, or use a variety of editors online.
+Since an SVG file is just an XML file, you could even use a text editor to create an SVG manually or write code to generate one.

-Be aware that our starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification (check svg.cpp), and applications like Adobe Illustrator or Inkscape may not always encode shapes with the primitives we support.
-(You may need to convert complicated paths to the basic primitives in these tools.
+__Be aware that the starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification (check `svg.cpp`), and applications like Adobe Illustrator or Inkscape may not always encode shapes you draw with the primitives this assignment supports.__ (For example, you may need to convert complicated paths to the basic primitives in these tools.
 This [Path to Polygon Converter](https://betravis.github.io/shape-tools/path-to-polygon/) might be of use.)

-If you're using InkScape, and you save your drawing in InkScape as an `InkScape` svg or `Plain` svg, the entire drawing will appear black in DrawSVG.
+If you're using Inkscape, and you save your drawing in InkScape as an `Inkscape` svg or `Plain` svg, the entire drawing may appear black in DrawSVG.
 To work around this, you should instead save it as an `Optimized SVG`.
 In the resulting dialog, be sure to select `Convert CSS attributes to XML attributes`, and *deselect* `Shorten color values`.

-If you're using Illustrator, and you get errors with opening your generated SVG file in DrawSVG, make sure your `<svg>` tag contains a `width` and `height` field, with set values.
+If you're using Adobe Illustrator, and you get errors with opening your generated SVG file in DrawSVG, make sure your `<svg>` tag contains a `width` and `height` field, with set values.
 Look at the test case SVGs in the `svg/` folder for reference.

-Naive editing of the test SVG by changing colors, duplicating or deleting elements may result in point deductions.
+You will not get credit for task 6 by simply editing an SVG file in the starter code by changing colors, duplicating or deleting elements.

 Please name this file `task6.svg`.

 ### Going Further: Advanced Tasks

+Here is a list of tasks you can attempt for fun, and to add to your point total.

 #### Drawing Smooth Lines with Line Width

 - (1 pts) If you compare your initial Bresenham results with the reference implementation, you will notice that the reference solution generates smooth lines.
 For example, you could modify your Bresenham implementation to perform [Xiaolin Wu's line algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm).
 - (1 pts) Add support for specifying a line width.

-#### Implementing Triangle Edge Rules (1 pts)
+#### Implementing Triangle Edge Rules (1 pt)

 This extra credit task aims to extend your implementation of triangle rasterization.
 In some cases, samples lie on the edge of a triangle, then the triangle edge rules are used to determine whether the sample should be treated as inside the triangle or not.